 Options abound for co-parenting apps, but not every solution is right for every situation.
 A lot depends on your budget and which features you require.

 Favorite online tools and mobile apps include:

 While dedicated co-parenting apps are often the most effective, tools such as Google Calendar can also prove useful.
 Take some time to examine your full range of options, keeping in mind how you already communicate and whether your current mobile strategy is effective.

 Keep it Concise

 Every co-parenting relationship differs, but for many, the most amicable interactions are also the most concise.
 This is especially true in the immediate aftermath of divorce, when lingering resentments can quickly work their way into otherwise ordinary parenting conversations.
 When in doubt, aim for brief and professional interactions.
 This applies not only to texts and emails, but also to in-person conversations.

 You will find it far easier to build a desirable co-parenting strategy if you’ve already resolved your most pressing issues during the divorce process.
-That’s where the Brown Law Offices come into play.
+That’s where the law firm of Barna, Guzy & Steffen, Ltd. comes into play.
 We assist with a variety of family matters, including child custody, child support, and parenting time.
 Reach out today to learn more.